 Hot Takes

-- In many cases, 1.5m > 2m airplanes, because 1.5m fits in the car without taking the wing in pieces (which gets old).
+- Sometimes a 1.5m plane is better than 2m because it fits in the car without taking the wing apart.

 - 550 size helis are just as fun to fly as 700 size and can do just as much.